tanishiking/jpp/README.md

 - `-i`: indent string (default: `'  '`)

 ### Environment Variables
-You can specify ANSI color to output colorized or SGR defined output to the standard output using following environment variables.
+We can specify the color of output string using following environment variables

 - `JPP_NULL`
 - `JPP_BOOL`